Billy Pierce: Retirement

 Pierce married Gloria McCreadie, who he had dated since high school, on October 22, 1949, and they have three children, William Reed (born July 6, 1953), Patricia "Patti" Crowley (born October 4, 1955) and Robert Walter (born July 16, 1958).
 Pierce told one interviewer of his wife, "She's not only a loyal fan, but a smart one, and there was the day I had to go to Marty Marion – he was the White Sox manager then – and tell him that he'd better change our bunt sign because Gloria had stolen it, so very likely the opposition would be stealing it too."
-Although he had by then been traded to the Giants, following the 1962 season they relocated from Birmingham, Michigan to the southwest Chicago suburb of Evergreen Park.
+Although he had by then been traded to the Giants, following the 1962 season they relocated from Birmingham, Michigan, to the southwest Chicago suburb of Evergreen Park.
 (For several years while he was with the White Sox, they had also maintained a summer residence in the south side's landmark Flamingo-on-the-Lake Apartments, where teammate Jim Rivera and his family also lived.)
 He remained a member of the White Sox community relations department into his late 80s, making frequent public appearances in the Chicago area.
 In addition, beginning in 1993 he headed the not-for-profit Chicago Baseball Cancer Charities, a cause he began supporting after Nellie Fox's death in 1975 at age 47.
 On June 29, 2013, the White Sox gave out souvenir statuettes of Pierce to fans at that day's game against the Cleveland Indians, and he threw out the ceremonial first pitch.

-Pierce died in Palos Heights, Illinois on July 31, 2015 at the age of 88 from gallbladder cancer.
-Pierce was a 33rd Degree Mason of Evergreen Park Lodge; his funeral was held at Evergreen Park Presbyterian Church, and he was entombed in Chapel Hill Gardens South Cemetery in Oak Lawn, Illinois.
+Pierce died in Palos Heights, Illinois, on July 31, 2015, at the age of 88 from gallbladder cancer.
+Pierce was a 33rd Degree Scottish Rite Mason of Evergreen Park Lodge; his funeral was held at Evergreen Park Presbyterian Church, and he was entombed in Chapel Hill Gardens South Cemetery in Oak Lawn, Illinois.

 Hall of Fame candidacy

-Pierce has been overlooked for election to the National Baseball Hall of Fame.
+Pierce has not been elected to the National Baseball Hall of Fame (as of 2024).
 In the five years he was on the Baseball Writers' Association of America ballot (1970–1974), Pierce never drew more than 1.9% of the votes cast.
 However, in October 2014 he was selected for the first time by the BBWAA's overview committee to be one of ten candidates on the Golden Era Committee ballot for possible induction in 2015.
 He and the other candidates, including former White Sox teammate Minnie Miñoso, all fell short of selection.
 On November 5, 2021, he was selected to the final ballot for the National Baseball Hall of Fame's Golden Days Era ballot for consideration for the Class of 2022, but received three votes or less of the necessary twelve votes.